wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 1. Review the BBS logs for proper operation or errors, looking for detailed error messages.
 2. If the condition persists, pull the BBS logs and contact VMware Tanzu Support.

-## TAS BBS Master Elected

-Indicates when there is a BBS master election.
-A BBS master election takes place when a BBS instance has taken over as the active instance.
-A value of 1 is emitted when the election takes place.
-This metric emits when a redeployment of the BBS occurs.
-If this metric is emitted frequently outside of a deployment, this may be a signal of underlying problems that should be investigated.
-If the active BBS is continually changing, this can cause app push downtime.

 ## TAS BBS More App Instances Than Expected

 Total number of LRP instances that are no longer desired but still have a BBS record.
 When Diego wants to add more apps, the BBS sends a request to the Auctioneer to spin up additional LRPs. `LRPsExtra` is the total number of LRP instances that are no longer desired but still have a BBS record.
 If Diego has more LRPs running than expected, there may be problems with the BBS.
 Deleting an app with many instances can temporarily spike this metric.
 However, a sustained spike in `bbs.LRPsExtra` is unusual and should be investigated.
 Frequency: 30 s
 1. Review the BBS logs for proper operation or errors, looking for detailed error messages.
 2. If the condition persists, pull the BBS logs and contact VMware Tanzu Support.

-## TAS BBS Running App Instances Rate of Change

-`DYNAMIC ALERT: NEGATIVE 10` is a placeholder.
-Rate of change in the average number of app instances being started or stopped on the platform.
-It is derived from `bbs.LRPsRunning` and represents the total number of LRP instances that are running on Diego cells.

-This Delta reflects a DOWNWARD trend for app instances started or stopped.
-It helps to provide a picture of the overall (lack of) growth trend of the environment for capacity planning.
-You may want to alert on delta values outside of an expected range.

-## TAS BBS Task Count is Elevated

-This elevated BBS task metric is a KPI tracked by the internal Tanzu Web Services team.
-Contact the Diego team to investigate if the cause is not clear.

 ## TAS BBS Time to Handle Requests